Presented to the Departmental Audit Committee (DAC)

 - Findings and Recommendations

-Given the significance of NRCan’s emergency planning activities, this audit was included in the 2018-2021 Risk-Based Audit Plan, approved by the Deputy Minister on April 12, 2018.
+Given the completion of the EVAFIDI’s Phase 1 funding period and the significant investment for Phase 2, as well as the importance of clean technology investments by the Department, a joint audit and evaluation of the EVAFIDI was included in the 2018-2021 Risk-Based Audit Plan, approved by the Deputy Minister on April 12, 2018.

-In my professional judgement as Chief Audit and Evaluation Executive, the audit conforms with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing and the Government of Canada’s Policy on Internal Audit, as supported by the results of the Quality Assurance and Improvement Program.
+In my professional judgement as Chief Audit and Evaluation Executive, the engagement conforms with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing, the Government of Canada’s (GoC) Policy on Internal Audit, the Policy on Results, and the Directive on Results (the evaluation standard for GoC) as supported by the results of the Quality Assurance and Improvement Program.

 Christian Asselin, CPA, CA, CMA, CFE